 - Standard for Wall Thickness: Wall thickness may be expressed as wt, std, xs, and XXS, schedule, and plate thickness.
 Weight classes and schedules are defined in ASTM A53.

 - Pipe Made From Plate: Pipe made from plate shall have the wall thickness expressed in mm.

 - Wall Thickness Standardization: Wall thickness standardization is necessary to minimize stocking requirements, and take advantage of quantity pricing.
-In the plant approach, pipe is not specified in a vacuum.
-Pipe is welded to flanges and fittings in relatively large quantities.
-The major criterion in pipe wall selection may not be from temperature and pressure, but from availability of fittings and flanges.
+In the plant approach, the pipe is not specified in a vacuum.
+The pipe is welded to flanges and fittings in relatively large quantities.
+The major criterion in pipe wall selection may not be from temperature and pressure, but from the availability of fittings and flanges.
 Piping is a system, and other items must be considered during selection.
-When pipe is made from plate, the accompanying fittings may be special order, and affect the critical path.
+When a pipe is made from a plate, the accompanying fittings may be special order, and affect the critical path.

 - Threaded End Pipe: Threaded pipe shall be provided threaded and coupled.

 - Pipe for Socket weld Systems: Pipe intended for socket welding shall be square cut.